iodesk/reversenization/README.md

 npm run build
 ```

-See `config/` for nginx, systemd service, and ACME scripts.
+See `config/` for nginx configuration, systemd service, and ACME scripts.

 ---

 ## Caveats

 - Personal project.
-No guarantees, no SLA, no support.
+No guarantees, no SLA.
 - Test coverage is partial.
-- Some features assume OpenResty is in front (JA4 header, dynamic SSL).
+- Some features assume OpenResty is in front (JA4 headers, dynamic SSL).
 - Not designed for multi-tenant.